lambdamikel/Speak-SID/README.md

 ![PCB](images/leds.jpg)

-POWER
-Obvious
+- POWER: Obvious

-READY
-: Lights up when Speak&SID is waiting for / expecting input from port `&FBEE`.
+- READY: Lights up when Speak&SID is waiting for / expecting input from port `&FBEE`.

-SPJRDY
-: Lights up when SpeakJet is ready.
+- SPJRDY: Lights up when SpeakJet is ready.
 See [SpeakJet manual](manuals/speakjet-usermanual.pdf) for details.

-SPJSPK
-: Lights up when SpeakJet is speaking.
+- SPJSPK: Lights up when SpeakJet is speaking.
 See [SpeakJet manual](manuals/speakjet-usermanual.pdf) for details.

-SPBUF
-: Lights up when SpeakJet's input buffer is half full.
+- SPBUF: Lights up when SpeakJet's input buffer is half full.
 See [SpeakJet manual](manuals/speakjet-usermanual.pdf) for details.

-SIDON
-: Lights up then Speak&SID is in SID mode.
+- SIDON: Lights up then Speak&SID is in SID mode.

-OUT1, OUT2, OUT3, OUT4
-: Status of Speak&SID's general purpose output (GPO) pins.
+- OUT1, OUT2, OUT3, OUT4: Status of Speak&SID's general purpose output (GPO) pins.

 ## DIP Switches